apache/flink-statefun/docs/content/docs/concepts/logical.md

 {{< img width="80%" src="/fig/concepts/address.svg" >}}

-An address is made of two components, a ``FunctionType`` and ``ID``.
+An address consists of two components, a ``FunctionType`` and ``ID``.
 A function type is similar to a class in an object-oriented language; it declares what sort of function the address references.
 The ID is a primary key, which scopes the function call to a specific instance of the function type.

-When a function is being invoked, all actions - including reads and writes of persisted states - are scoped to the current address.
+When a function is invoked, all actions - including reads and writes of persisted states - are scoped to the current address.

 For example, imagine there was a Stateful Functions application to track the inventory of a warehouse.
 One possible implementation could include an ``Inventory`` function that tracks the number units in stock for a particular item; this would be the function type.